 I came across a meme the other day created from a tumblr post.
 It’s not the first time that I have encountered this particular sentiment, but I wanted to address this topic because I’m tired of seeing sentiments like the one I saw in that particular meme.

 I’ve edited out the image on the meme (it was Benedict Cumberbatch for the record) because the image doesn’t really make a difference.
-It’s the words on that express the sentiment that I would like to address, so here it is with my own question in response:
+It’s the words on that express the sentiment that I would like to address.

 The dictionary definition does focus on hurt feelings and seems to support the statement above.

-“Causing someone to feel resentful, upset, or annoyed”
+“Causing someone to feel resentful, upset, or annoyed– Oxford Dictionaries

 Focusing solely on the emotional aspect, I have some questions: